Your cookie preferences

 How to claim Cold Weather Payments

-The great thing about the Cold Weather Payment is you don’t need to claim.
+One of the benefits of the Cold Weather Payment is you don’t need to claim.
 Like the Winter Fuel Payment, the Cold Weather Payment will be paid automatically to your account registered for benefits payments.
+You should be paid within 14 days of the end of the cold weather period.

 If you believe you're eligible for the payment and haven't received it, contact your pension centre, Jobcentre Plus office or Universal Credit helpline.